 In 2010 he was a featured speaker at the inaugural TEDxMiami.

-Professor Chatterjee is producer, co-director and writer of a global motion picture project about our changing relationship to fresh water entitled “One Water".
+Professor Chatterjee is producer, co-director and writer of a global motion picture project about our changing relationship to fresh water entitled One Water.
 An earlier short version of the film won two awards at the Broadcast Education Association (BEA) and was screened at the United Nations headquarters in New York in 2004 and 2005.
 This film won a special jury award at the World Water Forum in Mexico City in 2006.
 A feature version of "One Water" premiered on the closing night of the Miami International Film Festival, 2008.
 The film has been screened at diverse venues including Expo Zaragoza 2008 and International Federation of Organic Agriculture Movements (IFOAM).
 "One Water" is the recipient of the Best Environmental Feature award from the Artivist Film Festival, 2008, Best Documentary Cinambiente 2008, Turin, Italy and Best Documentary at the Foyle Film Festival 2008, Derry, Ireland.
 An international television version of the film was completed in 2009 for which Chatterjee wrote a new script narrated by actor Martin Sheen and has reached over 4 million television households worldwide.

 In 2007 Chatterjee received the Images and Voices of Hope Award in the film category “ for the use of compelling imagery in bringing attention to global issues.”

-In 2006 Prof. Chatterjee completed a television pilot entitled "Through Her Eyes" - a proposed series of documentaries about women photojournalists of note.
-C0-produced with colleague Lelen Bourgoignie-Robert.
+In 2006 Prof. Chatterjee completed a television pilot titled "Through Her Eyes" - a proposed series of documentaries about women photojournalists of note.
+Co-produced with colleague Lelen Bourgoignie-Robert.
 "Through Her Eyes" won the Best of Festival, King Award at the Broadcast Education Association's Media Arts Festival in 2006.
-A sequel to Through Her Eyes was completed in 2011.
+A sequel to "Through Her Eyes" was completed in 2011.
 The film "Beyond Assignment" is directed by Jim Virga and Chatterjee served as Executive Producer.

 Prof. Chatterjee's earlier documentary work explores issues of identity among people in the Indian diaspora.
 His films on the topic are "Bittersweet" (1995) about Asian Indians in the United States and "Pure Chutney" (1998) about people of Indian origin in Trinidad.
 "Pure Chutney" won second place at the Film South Asia competition in Kathmandu in 1999.
 In 2005 Professor Chatterjee completed "Dirty Laundry" - an essay film about people of Indian origin living in South Africa.